quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 Background context: An example can illustrate how Monte Carlo methods evaluate a policy by averaging returns from multiple episodes.
 :p Can you provide an example of policy evaluation in Monte Carlo methods?
 ??x
 Sure!
-Consider an episode where the agent starts in state \(s_1\), takes action \(a_1\), transitions to state \(s_2\), and receives reward \(r_1\).
+Consider an episode where the agent starts in state $s_1 $, takes action $ a_1 $, transitions to state$ s_2 $, and receives reward$ r_1$.
 The value function estimate for this state-action pair is updated by averaging returns from similar episodes.
 For instance, if the next episode has the same sequence but a different final reward, it would contribute to the average.

 ```java
 public class MonteCarloEvaluation {